alaeddindhahri/movie-app-redux/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running -install the needed node modules and dependencies on both server and client folder using "npm install"
+A step by step series of examples that tell you how to get a development env running -install the needed node modules and dependencies on the main folder using "npm install"

 ## Built With